robotgoat/inavdocs/docs/modules/led.md

 ## LED Strip

 INAV supports the use of addressable LED strips.
 Addressable LED strips allow each LED in the strip to be programmed with a unique and independant color.
-This is far more advanced than the normal RGB strips which require that all the LEDs in the strip show the same color.
+This is far more advanced than the normal RGB strips, which do not allow for individual control of each LED in the strip.

 Addressable LED strips can be used to show information from the flight controller system, the current implementation supports the following:

-* Up to 128 LEDs. _If using more than 20 LEDs, you should look to use a separate power supply._
+* Up to 128 LEDs. *If using more than 20 LEDs, you should look to use a separate power supply.*
 * Indicators showing pitch/roll stick positions.
 * Heading/Orientation lights.
 * Flight mode specific color schemes.